jaehyeon-kim/dynamic-des/docs/getting-started.md

 ## Quick Start: Zero-Setup Demos

 Dynamic DES comes with built-in examples and infrastructure orchestration so you can see it in action immediately.
+You do not need to write a single line of code to test this out.

-**Run the local, dependency-free simulation:**
+**1. Run the local, dependency-free simulation:**

 ```bash
 ddes-local-example
 ```

-**Run the full Real-Time Digital Twin stack with Kafka and a live UI:**
+**2. Run the full Real-Time Digital Twin stack with Kafka and a live UI:**

 ```bash
 # Start the background Kafka cluster (requires Docker)